cuongdoduy/Starter-Code-For-Project-2/README.md

 1. Create a new empty script file called `app.py` or `application.py`

-2. Inside this new file, you will want a Dunder Main statement:

-3. Any print statements or function calls you will want to be inside Dunder Main or inside a main function call which is nested inside Dunder Main.
+2. Any print statements or function calls you will want to be inside Dunder Main or inside a main function call which is nested inside Dunder Main.
    If you need a refresh, check out the supplied Project 1 files/workspace for an example.

 If you get stuck, try to work through the problem.
 Sometimes it helps to try to write/draw out your steps on paper in the order your program should run in and solve each step 1 at a time.
 If you are still stuck be sure to reach out in the Slack channel.